elemental/Elemental/doc/source/lapack-like/condensed.rst

    be inferred since the Householder vectors must be unit length); the scales with proper phases are returned in the column vector `t`.

-Please see the :ref:`tuning-parameters` section for extensive information on maximizing the performance of Householder tridiagonalization.
+Please see the :ref:`lapack-tuning` section for extensive information on maximizing the performance of Householder tridiagonalization.

 General to Hessenberg